worthy11/PJMRecognizer/README.md

   <img src="https://github.com/worthy11/PJMRecognizer/blob/main/img/polski-alfabet-palcowy.jpg" alt="Polish sign alphabet"/>
 </p>

-Currently only the backbone network responsible for classifying letters from weebcam feed has been implemented.
+Currently only the backbone network responsible for classifying letters from webcam feed has been implemented.

 ### Architecture
 The program uses OpenCV and Mediapipe to retrieve video feed and detect hands in subsequent frames.
 The underlying network consists of the following layers: <br />